maelle/rmd-blogging-course/content/conclusion/slides/index.en.md

 Setup is not fun
 ================

--   With helpers, setup is smoother
+-   With R helper packages, setup is smoother

 -   But in general setup = learning a new thing, hard but then you get used to it!